AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Are you an NUS Teaching Assistant (TA) struggling to keep track of your classes?
+Are you an NUS Teaching Assistant (TA) in the School of Computing (SoC), struggling to keep track of your classes?
-If you're looking for a centralised and easy-to-use system to ease up your TA duties, look no further: TAbs is here!<br><br>
+If you're looking for a centralised and user-friendly system to _keep TAbs on_ your TA duties, look no further: **TAbs** is here!
-TAbs is a **desktop app for TAs in NUS to manage their classes and students, optimised for use via a Command Line Interface** (
+<br><br>
-CLI) while still having the benefits of a Graphical User Interface (GUI).
+With so many students in so many tutorials, labs and recitations, it's easy to lose track of your students' attendance.
-If you can type fast, TAbs can get your class management tasks done faster than traditional GUI apps.
+**TAbs** is a desktop app created just for you to manage your classes—while it's optimised for use via a Command Line Interface (CLI), it still has the benefits of a Graphical User Interface (GUI).

 * Table of Contents
 {:toc}